PlaidWeb/publ-site/content/faq.md

 image renditions (which in turn rely on the content hashes of the images to determine if a rendition needs to be regenerated).

-And, the content indexer and image renditions all use decoupled background workers to do their heavy lifting, with some simple tricks to fake asynchronous image retrieval in the client.
+And, the content indexer uses a decoupled background worker to do the heavy lifting.

 ### What if caching just isn't enough?